minhlongvuSheridan/Face_Recognition/README.md

 If you only run it on CPU, it might be extremely slow.
 Both my demo run on the GPU.
 Ensure that you already installed **CUDA Toolkit** and **cuDNN**. <br/>
 If you don't know how, please watch at *1:09:02* to this tutorial **https://www.youtube.com/watch?v=WgPbbWmnXJ8&t=11529s**.
 He will guide you how to do it

-# Customize the identity
+# Customize the identity👤
 If you want to add new identity, create a new folder with the target's name in the identity folder.
 <img width="1908" height="378" alt="image" src="https://github.com/user-attachments/assets/fb8f831f-eaf0-4b55-93a0-0a9d4cc8c3f7" />
 I found out that around 20 images of an identity should be good for face recognition.
 Remember to crop the image to take only the face so the model can only learn from the face not the surrounding enviroment
 <img width="1461" height="521" alt="image" src="https://github.com/user-attachments/assets/bb198405-a257-4713-a469-69f366ce5616" />

-# Trainning YoLo model
+# Trainning YoLo model🏋️‍♂️
 The YOLO model was trained on 300 images on the yolov8l.yaml.
 It is fine but it could be better with more data.
 I suggest adding more 700 images of different faces, even better if they are augmented. <br/>
 If you intend to train better YOLO model, generally there are four steps:
 - Step 1: Delete the *data* folder